 - James Niehaus, SVP Product & Strategy, Ensighten

 Single Customer View by UnifiedVU

 At this stage, I believe our solution is significantly different from those listed above.
-The majority focus on building their own marketing database from data collected from a number of software applications.
+The majority focus on building their own marketing database from data collected from a number of software applications and data sources.
 In this respect, UnifiedVU is significantly different from them.